thirdweb-example/thirdweb-chainlink-template/README.md

 This example uses Automation to automatically increment a counter after a given interval.

+Deploy the `AutomationCounter` contract using thirdweb with the instructions above and provide the following contract parameter:

+-   updateInterval: 10

+The interval is how many **seconds** between automatic incrementations of the counter.
+Here we are specifying 10 seconds but feel free to choose a different interval.

+From the contract dashboard, copy the contract address to register it for Upkeep.

+To allow your contract to be monitored for automation, it needs to registered as a new upkeep.
+Follow [this link](https://automation.chain.link/) and click `Register new Upkeep`

+Select `Custom Logic` for the trigger & paste in your contract address.
+Fill in the required feeds to register your contract and click `Register Upkeep`

+Fund your Upkeep with some testnet LINK and from the thirdweb Dashboard

+From the contract dashboard, click counter from the list of read functions and click `Run`.
+The counter should increment every time your time-interval elapses!

 ## Price Feeds

 To request a specific price feed, find the specific network you are deploying to from [this list](https://docs.chain.link/data-feeds/price-feeds/addresses/) and then find the price feed you would like to read and copy the address.
 On Goerli, the ETH/USD price feed address is:

 0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e

+Follow the deployment steps above to deploy the `PriceFeedConsumerV3` contract and paste the above address as the contract parameter.

+On the contract dashboard, run the `getLatestPrice` function to read the current price of your requested price feed.

 ## Get a Random Number